beatreichenbach/maya-prefs/README.md

 Args:

-smaller (boolean): Havles the number of divisions.
+change (int): Havles the number of divisions if set to -1.
+Doubles if set to 1.

-bigger (boolean): Doubles the number of divisions.

 ### pasteScene